Eric Kandel: Experimental support for Hebbian learning

 Some of the synaptic changes observed by Kandel's laboratory provide examples of Hebbian theory.
 One article describes the role of Hebbian learning in the Aplysia siphon-withdrawal reflex.

 The Kandel lab has also performed important experiments using transgenic mice as a system for investigating the molecular basis of memory storage in the vertebrate hippocampus.
 Kandel's original idea that learning mechanisms would be conserved between all animals has been confirmed.
 Neurotransmitters, second messenger systems, protein kinases, ion channels, and transcription factors like CREB have been confirmed to function in both vertebrate and invertebrate learning and memory storage.

 Continuing work at Columbia University

-Since 1974, Kandel actively contributes to science as a member of the Division of Neurobiology and Behavior at the Department of Psychiatry at Columbia University.
+Since 1974, Kandel has actively contributed to science as a member of the Division of Neurobiology and Behavior at the Department of Psychiatry at Columbia University.
 In 2008, he and Daniela Pollak discovered that conditioning mice to associate a specific noise with protection from harm, a behavior called "learned safety", produces a behavioral antidepressant effect comparable to that of medications.
 This finding, reported in Neuron, may inform further studies of the cellular interactions between antidepressants and behavioral treatments.

-Kandel is also well known for the textbooks he has helped write, such as Principles of Neural Science.
+Kandel is known for the textbooks he has helped write, such as Principles of Neural Science.
 First published in 1981 and now in its sixth edition, the book is often used as a teaching and reference text in medical schools and undergraduate and graduate programs.

 Kandel has been a member of the National Academy of Sciences since 1974.